 Arm swing may be reduced or absent in Parkinson disease and vascular dementias.
 Arm swing disorders may also be adverse effects of dopamine-blocking drugs (typical and atypical antipsychotics).

 The goal is to determine as many potential contributing factors to gait disorders as possible.
-A performance-oriented mobility assessment tool may be helpful ( Performance-Oriented Assessment of Mobility), as may other clinical tests (eg, a screening cognitive examination for patients with gait problems possibly due to frontal lobe syndromes).
+A performance-oriented mobility assessment tool may be helpful (see Table: Performance-Oriented Assessment of Mobility), as may other clinical tests (eg, a screening cognitive examination for patients with gait problems possibly due to frontal lobe syndromes).